valekar/aptos-vault/README.md

 This is a move module compatible with Aptos blockchain

 ## Purpose
-Vault module accepts any token types passed and stores in the liquidity separately.
-Motivation behind this module is to easily accept and store any tokens.
+Vault module accepts any token types passed and stores it into the vault.
+Motivation behind this module is to easily accept and store any coins.

-Any tokens types could be stored.
+Any coins types could be stored.

 ## How to use vault module ?